mse700/Intelligent-Movement-Profile-Application-using-RNN-model-LSTM/ReadMe.md

 - The ``main.py`` contains main code for the application where all classes needed to trigger the app is available.
 The documentation provided for the code (line by line) is conveniently straight forward and easy to follow.
 - ``App.kv`` contains the graphical interface details in Kivy.
 For more information about kv files refer [here](https://kivy.org/doc/stable/)
 - ``motivation.db`` contains motivational sentences proposed based on movement profile.
 This SQLite database file is queried by the app based on current movement profile.
-- ``Query.py`` is a module containig query functions which provide data for the app.
+- ``Query.py`` is a module containig query functions which provides data for the app.
 - ``setting.py`` and ``setting.json`` is a setting menu template which is used by app to provide the setting menu, after first login, the user may enter the personal data.
 - ``buildozer.spec`` is the generated specification file which bundles the app meta data in apk or ios frameework.
 It is recommended to install buildozer in order to handle the app generation task.
 More information about buildozer can be found [here](https://buildozer.readthedocs.io/en/latest/).
 - ``Final_Model_liteV01.tflite`` is the trained LSTM model at the heart of the app, used for movement profile prediction.